 Knowing the glial cells

 As we already know, neurons lack the ability to regenerate after damage.
 This particularly makes them prone to long-lasting injuries.
 If harm is done to the brain, many cells harmonize and work synergistically to elide to the effects of the harm, and also to ensure revitalization.

 The brain houses several types of glial cells, astrocytes being the commonest found within the central nervous system.
 These astrocytes are of extreme value in sub-serving neuroprotective functions.
-Through the “reactive astrogliosis”, a special defense mechanism, they are able to grease the pathway of the formation of scar, which is the body’s way of downgrading inflammation and truncating the damages.
-In this way, astrocytes ensure the safety of the immediate nerve cells close to the site of damage, thereby maintaining the integrity and the neuronal functions.
+Through “reactive astrogliosis”, a special defense mechanism, they are able to grease the pathway of the formation of scars, which is the body’s way of downgrading inflammation and truncating the damage.
+In this way, astrocytes ensure the safety of the immediate nerve cells close to the site of damage, thereby maintaining the integrity and neuronal functions.

 The Berlin study

-In the facilitation of a formation of scar, Drebrin regulates the remodeling of actin, an inner cytoskeleton framework that sustains the mechanical strength of the astrocytes.
-In that way, Drebrin can promote the production of a tubular endosome, a cylindrical structure found in the membrane, that enables assimilation, grouping, and apportioning of membrane receptors that help the astrocyte in its defensive work.
+In the facilitation of the formation of scars, Drebrin regulates the remodeling of actin, an inner cytoskeleton framework that sustains the mechanical strength of the astrocytes.
+In that way, Drebrin can promote the production of a tubular endosome, a cylindrical structure found in the membrane, that enables the assimilation, grouping, and apportioning of membrane receptors that help the astrocyte in its defensive work.